 Students who do not necessarily have a Computer Science background but are able to demonstrate proficiency in programming may choose to study:

 Students who do not necessarily have any prior knowledge of Computer Science, IT, programming, or management can choose:

 - These programmes offers an innovative way to start your degree while also continuing to develop your knowledge of English.

 - You will study both Computer Science and English language modules – for credit – right from the start.

-- The University’s School of Computer Science is ranked second in the UK by the Guardian University Guide 2018.
+- The University’s School of Computer Science is ranked first in the UK by the Guardian University Guide 2019.

 The taught portion of the MSc programme includes eleven modules: three related to English Language and eight specific to Computer Science.
 Class sizes typically range from 10 to 50 students.